 Step 2: Wash Them

 Check the label or tag on your pillow.
-You shouldn’t wash pillows by hand or washing machine if they are marked “for dry clean only” or other similar wordings and symbols.
-Always follow the care instructions of your pillow to make them last longer.
+You shouldn’t wash pillows by hand or washing machine if they state, “for dry clean only”.
+Always follow the care instructions for your pillow to make them last longer.

 For this type of pillow, it’s best to use warm water with a mild powder detergent.
-Liquid detergent can leave sticky residue on the down filling and cause clumping.
-If you want to use liquid detergent, massage a diluted amount on the whole pillow to ensure that everything is wet before starting a cycle.
+Liquid detergent can leave sticky residue on the down or feather filling and cause clumping.
+If you want to use liquid detergent, rub a diluted amount on the whole pillow to ensure that everything is wet before starting a cycle.

-Polyester or fibre-filled pillows are usually used by people who are allergic to down or feather.
-To wash this type of pillow, use cold water with a small amount of detergent on gentle setting.
+Polyester or fibre-filled pillows can be used by people who are allergic to down or feather.
+To wash this type of pillow, use cold water with a small amount of detergent on a gentle setting.
 Run the pillows on an extra rinse cycle to ensure that all the suds have been washed off.

 Memory foam and latex pillows can’t be machine-washed.
 Fortunately, you can still wash them.